-The referee must have a separate changing room with a minimum surface area of 3sqm.
-There must be a shower within the room.
-The room must be used solely as a referee changing room.
+The referee must have a separate changing room with a minimum surface area of 3sgm.
+There must be a shower and a WC within the room.

-Changing rooms for players and officials must have adequate heating, be ventilated to outside air, be capable of being secured and be clean and tidy.
+Changing rooms for players and officials must have adequate heating, be ventilated, be capable of being secured and be clean and tidy.
+Furthermore all floor surfaces should be non-slip and showers should be fitted with an appropriate thermostat to ensure that water temperature does not exceed 38 degrees Celsius.